ykawamura96/dotfiles-1/README.md

 Next, click keyboard icon at upper right side of window, and select `Composition Mode -> Hiragana`.

 Then, select `Configure Current Input Method -> Global Config -> Hotkey -> Trigger Input Method and change CTRL_SHIFT to Zenkakuhankaku`.

+### Displaying System Load Indicator
+First, start `System Load Indicator` from `Search your computer` (ubuntu icon on the left side of desctop).
+Then, `System Load Indicator` icon appears at the upper right side of desctop, so click it and set preferences.